 - companionship, emotional support, help with social activities and outings

 - help with looking after family pets.

-Unfortunately not; we specialise in 24/7 live-in care and nursing, where the carer lives in the clients home for 24-hour care capability.
+Unfortunately not; we specialise in 24/7 live-in care and nursing.
 If you decide you do not need a live-in carer, we recommend that any visiting healthcare assistant bookings are made through a fellow member of the United Kingdom Home Care Association.
 Please call UKHCA on 020 8661 8188.

 The main role of a carer is client care and wellbeing, but they are also there to help with the smooth running of the home, so light housekeeping, laundry, cooking, driving and shopping duties are included in the domestic duties; each can be included where personal care needs allow.

-For more advanced medical conditions, managing equipment such as catheters and hoists, looking after wounds and liaising with local healthcare professionals, you should consider booking a Consultus live-in nurse.
+For more advanced medical conditions, managing invasive procedures such as injections, looking after wounds and liaising with local healthcare professionals, you may wish to consider booking a Consultus live-in nurse.

-Our Care Consultant will discuss the client’s medical situation with you and be able to offer advice.
+Our new Client Care Consultants will be able to discuss the client’s medical situation with you and offer advice.